 An action-oriented, highly participative approach will be used, with particular attention devoted to sharing international experiences with a view to their adaptation and practical application.
-Particular attention will be paid to the presentation of “good practices” through case studies reflecting experiences already gained locally and internationally.

 An innovative e-learning experience combining self-paced modules, webinars and discussions, case studies, forum debates, role-play exercises and group work using up-to-date learning methods and technologies.

 Learning begins at own pace, continues through high-quality, engaging “real time” sessions and ends with an individual assignment